jonatack/bitcoin/doc/developer-notes.md

 - introduces a notable new feature
 - fixes a significant bug
-- changes an API or configuration model
+- changes an API or configuration option
 - makes any other visible change to the end-user experience.

-Release notes should be added to a PR-specific release note file at `/doc/release-notes-<PR number>.md` to avoid conflicts between multiple PRs.
-All `release-notes*` files are merged into a single [/doc/release-notes.md](/doc/release-notes.md) file prior to the release.
+When it seems likely to cause a merge conflict, a release note should be added in a PR-specific file named `/doc/release-notes-<PR number>.md`.
+These `release-notes*` files are merged into a single [/doc/release-notes.md](/doc/release-notes.md) file prior to the release.

 RPC interface guidelines